robinmattern/FRDocs_dev01-robin/Setup/fr0101_Setup-Developer-Workstation.md

 ![Chrome-extensions4](./images/fr0101-03_Chrome-extensions4.png "Chrome-extensions4")

 ----
-### 5. Create an account or sign into GitHub then Add your ssh key.
+### 5. Create Github account or sign in to GitHub then Add your ssh key.
 0:15
 ----
 #### 1. Sign in to GitHub.
 (Create an account, if you don't have one.)